ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 You can add your own clusters to VMware vCenter Server instances to expand the compute and storage capacity.
 Within a cluster, you can manage ESXi servers for better resource allocation and high availability.
 When no longer needed, delete the added clusters from your instances.

-**Notes**:

-* Starting with the V3.4 release, you can simultaneously add or remove a cluster while another cluster is being created or removed.
+Starting with the V3.4 release, you can simultaneously add or remove a cluster while another cluster is being created or removed.
-* The delete cluster feature is available only to instances that are deployed in (or upgraded to) V2.3 and later.

-## Adding clusters to vCenter Server instances
-{: #vc_addingviewingclusters-adding}
+{:note}

-### Before you add clusters
+## Before you add clusters
 {: #vc_addingviewingclusters-before-add}

 * Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or will not manage in the {{site.data.keyword.vmwaresolutions_short}} console.
-* For instances that were deployed in (or upgraded to) V2.5 and later, the number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
+* The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:external}.
-* For instances that were deployed in (or upgraded to) V2.2, 2.3, or 2.4, you can add up to 10 clusters.
-* For instances that were deployed in V2.1 or earlier, you can add up to five clusters.

-### System settings
+## System settings
 {: #vc_addingviewingclusters-adding-sys-settings}

 When you add a cluster for a vCenter Server instance, you must specify the following settings.

-#### Cluster name
+### Cluster name
 {: #vc_addingviewingclusters-adding-cluster-name}

 The cluster name must meet the following requirements: